redhat-developer/odo/docs/website/docs/command-reference/link.md

 At times, you might want to add more binding information to the component than what is available by default.
 For example, if you are linking the component with a service and would like to bind some information from the service's spec (short for specification), you could use the `--map` flag.
 Note that odo doesn't do any validation against the spec of the service/component being linked.
 Using this flag is recommended only if you are comfortable with reading the Kubernetes YAML manifests.

+### The `--bind-as-files` flag

+For all the linking options discussed so far, odo injects the binding information into the component as environment variables.
+If you would like to instead mount this information as files, you could use the `--bind-as-files` flag.
+This will make odo inject the binding information as files into the `/bindings` location within your component's Pod.
+Comparing with the environment variables paradigm, when you use `--bind-as-files`, the files are named after the keys and the value of these keys is stored as the contents of these files.

 ## Examples

 ### Default `odo link`